fpaskali/LFApp/README.md

 ```

 For generating our vignette and automatic reports, we need packages knitr and
-remarkdown, which will be installed next.
+rmarkdown, which will be installed next.

 ```{r}
 ## Install package knitr